Abdus Salam Murshedy

 Abdus Salam Murshedy (born 6 October 1963) is a Bangladeshi politician, entrepreneur and former national team football player.
 He is a member of Bangladesh Awami League and a former Jatiya Sangsad member representing the Khulna-4 constituency during 2018–2024.
 He is a director of Envoy Group, former senior vice president of Bangladesh Football Federation former President of Exporters Association of Bangladesh and former president of Bangladesh Garment Manufacturers and Exporters Association (BGMEA).
 He has been elected as a Commercially Important Person (CIP) by the government of Bangladesh in 2014.

 Early life and education

-Murshedy was born in Rupsa Upazila, Khulna District.
-His father Mohammad Israel and mother Rizia Khatun.

-Murshedy came from a Khulna family with a very strong connection with sports.
-His eldest brother Jamal Haider represented East Pakistan in Volleyball before 1971.
-Abul Kalam Azad, the 3rd brother was for a long time the body building champion of Bangladesh in the late 1970s and early 1980s.
+Murshedy was born in Rupsa Upazila, Khulna District to Mohammad Israel (d.
+1988) and mother Rizia Khatun.
+He came from a Khulna family with a very strong connection with sports.
+His eldest brother Jamal Haider represented East Pakistan in volleyball before 1971.
+Abul Kalam Azad, the third brother was for a long time the body building champion of Bangladesh in the late 1970s and early 1980s.